 Just 12 km south-east of Furnas, the quaint little fishing village of Povoação was the first settlement on São Miguel and is accessible by a mountain road that climbs up in hairpin bends to the mountains before running through forests, past gorges and along valleys.
 Its restored 15th-century chapel of Santa Bárbara is thought to have been the island’s first place of worship.

-10 km further east, the Miradouro da Madrugada is a spectacular cliff-top vantage point affording unparalleled views of the morning sunrise, one of the first to be seen in the whole of Europe.
+10 km further east, the Miradouro da Madrugada is a spectacular cliff-top vantage point affording unparalleled views of the evening sunset, one of the last to be seen in the whole of Europe.